MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 <!-- ====================================================================== -->
-## Fetch large files when the app or service worker are not running with the Background Fetch API
+## Use the Background Fetch API to fetch large files when the app or service worker isn't running

 The Background Fetch API allows PWAs to completely delegate downloading large amounts of data to the browser engine.
 This way, the app and service worker don't have to be running at all while the download is in progress.